MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 ```

 ### -NotificationSenderAddress
-The NotificationSenderAddress parameter specifies the sender email address to use in email notifications after an admin reviews and marks messages that were reported as junk, not junk, or phishing.
+The NotificationSenderAddress parameter specifies the sender email address to use in result messages after an admin reviews and marks the reported messages as junk, not junk, or phishing.
 The email address must be in Exchange Online.

-This parameter is meaningful only when the EnableCustomNotificationSender parameter value is $true.

 This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.